What can a beneficiary under a will do to speed up the process of distributing the estate?

 Duncan, BC

-A beneficiary under a will who is not an executor has a few options when it comes to moving the process along.
+A beneficiary under a will has a few options when it comes to moving the process along.

 If the executor has not yet applied for probate, one option is for the beneficiary to serve on the executor a citation in relation to the will.
 The citation requires the executor to either apply for probate within six months, or renounce their appointment as executor (that is, step down).